A guide for spiritual seekers, leaders, and companions

 7. Compassionate Service – "Give through me"

-What we seek: Loving service, genuine compassion, Love-in-action from abundance, not compulsion; to translate union into justice, mercy, and presence;
+Seeking: Loving service, genuine compassion, love-in-action from abundance, not compulsion; to translate union with God’s spirit into justice, mercy, and presence;

 Gifts: Healing presence, gentle guidance of others, reconciliatory leadership, graceful activism.